shayandaneshvar/jokeapp/README.md

 # Jokes Application
-A Small Spring Boot Project To get familiar with Thymeleaf
+A Small Spring Boot Project To get familiar with Thymeleaf, Annotations and XML